simonkrempin/assistant/README.md

 Currently you will need to execute the entire programm on windows, linux is not supported at the moment.

-Python3.10.8
+Python3.10.8 is being used for the project.

-Before your start, I would suggest that you set up virtual environment.
+Before you start, I would suggest that you set up virtual environment.

 ```python -m venv env```